Extracting the spin excitation spectrum of a fermionic system using a quantum processor: Introduction

 In this work, we adapt the quench spectroscopy protocol to study the spin excitation properties of fermionic systems.
 We prove that, by carefully choosing the quench operator, this approach gives access to the exact retarded spin correlation function and dynamical spin structure factor on systems where the initial state does not break the spin reflection symmetry.
 We then apply this approach to study the spin excitation spectrum of the one-dimensional (1D) Fermi-Hubbard model on an IBM digital quantum computer.

-Despite their simplicity, Fermi-Hubbard models are iconic and well-studied prototypes of strongly correlated electronic systems and have been identified as an ideal candidate for simulations on near-term quantum computers~\cite{Wecker_2015a, Wecker_2015b, jiang2018quantum, Montanaro_2020, Arute_2020, Cade_2020, Clinton_2021, Stanisic_2022}.
-For example, it is widely believed that they can shed light on the mechanism of high-temperature superconductivity in cuprates~\cite{Imada_1998, Lee_2006, Keimer_2015, LeBlanc_2015, Jiang_2019, Arovas_2022, Qin_2022}.
-In this context, understanding the behavior of their elementary excitations is of crucial importance and the study of dynamical (density and spin) structure factors proved to be an essential tool for their characterization~\cite{Zaliznyak_2004, Eschrig_2006, Walters_2009, Jia_2014, Li_2021}.
+Despite their simplicity, Fermi-Hubbard models are iconic and well-studied prototypes of strongly correlated electronic systems and have been identified as an ideal candidate for simulations on near-term quantum computers~\cite{Wecker_2015a, Wecker_2015b, jiang2018quantum, Montanaro_2020, Arute_2020, Cade_2020, Clinton_2021, Stanisic_2022, Dalzell_2023, Hemery_2023, Nigmatullin_2024, Bespalova_2024, AuYeung_2024}.
+For example, it is widely believed that they can shed light on the mechanism behind high-temperature superconductivity in cuprates~\cite{Imada_1998, Lee_2006, Keimer_2015, LeBlanc_2015, Fradkin_2015, Jiang_2019, Arovas_2022, Qin_2022}.
+Exploring the behavior of elementary excitations across different regions of the parameter space of Fermi-Hubbard models can offer critical insights into this phenomenon.
+In particular, the study of dynamical (density and spin) structure factors has proven to be a powerful tool for characterizing these excitations and advancing the understanding of the underlying physics~\cite{Zaliznyak_2004, Eschrig_2006, Walters_2009, Jia_2014, Li_2021}.
 In the 1D case, it is well known that low-energy excitations of the Fermi-Hubbard model can be described in terms of (anti-)holons and spinons which, due to interplay between dimensionality and interactions, can give rise to peculiar phenomena, such as spin-charge separation~\cite{Giamarchi_2003, Solyom10, Arute_2020}.
-In this work, we focus mainly on spin excitations, which are of great relevance to high-temperature superconductivity~\cite{Orenstein_2000, Maekawa_2001} and the search of quantum spin liquids~\cite{Wen_2007, Luo_2018, Lancaster_2023, Gohlke_2024}.
+In this work, we focus mainly on spin excitations, which are of great relevance to high-temperature superconductivity~\cite{Dagotto_1999,Orenstein_2000, Maekawa_2001, Dong_2022} and the search of quantum spin liquids~\cite{Wen_2007, Luo_2018, Lancaster_2023, Gohlke_2024}.
 Their spectrum has been measured in INS and RIXS experiments on quasi-1D chains whose physics is well captured by a 1D Fermi-Hubbard model, such as Sr$_2$CuO$_3$~\cite{Zaliznyak_2004, Walters_2009, Schlappa_2012, Schlappa_2018}.

-When implementing a time-dynamics simulation on a near-term (i.e., NISQ) quantum computer, one has to consider that, due to the presence of noise, the computational resources (i.e., number of qubits, number of gates, and circuit depth) are limited and must be carefully optimized~\cite{Preskill_2018, Bharti_2022}.
-A generic quench spectroscopy experiment consists of four steps: initial state preparation, quench, time evolution, and measurement.
-Resource-wise, given a fixed number of qubits and a quantum architecture where measurements are fast, initial state preparation and time evolution are the most expensive steps.